rust-lang/wg-async/src/vision/status_quo/barbara_builds_an_async_executor.md

 The code still needed some change because the `future` in the  `Arc<Task>` became immutable.

 "Okay.
-I can guarantee `Task` is created from a `Pin<Box<Future>>` and I think the same future will not be polled concurrently in two threads.
+I can guarantee `Task` is created from a `Pin<Box<Future>>`, and I think the same future won't be polled concurrently in two threads.
 So let me bypass the safety checks."
-Barbara confidently used some `unsafe` blocks to make it compile.
+Barbara changed the future to a raw pointer and confidently used some `unsafe` blocks to make it compile.

 ```rust
 pub struct Task {